nextcloud/desktop/doc/building.rst

   cmake .. -G Ninja -DCMAKE_INSTALL_PREFIX=. -DCMAKE_PREFIX_PATH=C:\CraftRoot -DCMAKE_BUILD_TYPE=RelWithDebInfo
   cmake --build . --target install

-After this, you can use `Qt Creator <https://doc.qt.io/qtcreator>`_ to import the build folder with its configurations to be able to work with the code.
+7. Now you can use `Qt Creator <https://doc.qt.io/qtcreator>`_ to import the build folder with its configurations to be able to work with the code.

 Windows Installer (i.e. Deployment) Build (Cross-Compile)
 ---------------------------------------------------------